marcojakob/code.makery.ch/content/library/more-html-css/website-layout/_index.en.md

 On all screens that are smaller, the columns will automatically be stacked vertically.

-This is how our example for a two-column layout would look like **on a smartphone**:
+This is how our example for a two-column layout would look like on a smartphone:

 ![Two-Column Layout Smartphone](bootstrap-two-columns-smartphone.png)